Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Proofs

-With these lemmas, we can now prove Theorem \ref{thm:consistency_rand}. \begin{proof}[Proof of Theorem \ref{thm:consistency_rand}] The proof follows along the same lines as the proof of Lemma \ref{lem:consistency_det}, except that we have to account for the randomness of the estimators $\hat{f}_{Nn}(\tilde{x}_k)$ and $\hat{f}_{X,Nn}(\tilde{x}_k)$.
-The only random element in the optimization problem is one constraint in $\tilde{K}$, and this is what we analyze.
+\begin{proof} The proof follows along similar lines to the proof of Proposition \ref{prop:consistency_det}, except that we have to account for the randomness of the estimators $\hat{f}_{Nn}(\tilde{x}_k)$ and $\hat{f}_{X,h(n)}(\tilde{x}_k)$.
+The only random element in the optimization problem is one constraint in $\hat{K}$, and this is what we analyze.
 All the other arguments are the same as in the deterministic case and are omitted.

-Recall that the constraint for $\tilde{K}_{Nn}$ reads
+Recall that the constraint for $\hat{K}_{Nn}$ reads

 As before we analyze